 What happens on the day of surgery?

-- Your teen should not shave the surgical site before the surgery.
+- Do not shave the surgical site yourself.

 When should you call your doctor?

 - You have questions or concerns.